Disney earnings exceed expectations as parks reopen and Disney+ grows - KTVZ

 The company reported earnings of $995 million in the third quarter, a significant improvement from the $4.8 billion loss posted this time last year.

-Disney+, which carried the company through the pandemic, grew to 116 million subscribers in the most recent quarter, exceeding the 112 million subscribers Wall Street analysts expected.
+Disney+, which carried the company through the pandemic as parks remained closed and operated at limited capacities, grew to 116 million subscribers in the most recent quarter, exceeding the 112 million subscribers Wall Street analysts expected.

 At the end of May, the company reported slower subscriber growth than expected, mostly because of increased vaccination rates and relaxed Covid regulations that got people out of the house again.